virtual-labs/exp-kerberos-protocol-au/experiment/aim.md

 ### Aim of the experiment
-To understand the Kerberos protocol through an interactive simulation that reinforces students’ understanding of secure mutual authentication.
+To demonstrate the process of secure mutual authentication in the Kerberos protocol using an interactive simulation.